Die Hauptstadt, Capricorn

 Scorpio’s eyes narrowed.
 “Are you seriously using that ‘it’s not my place’ excuse to not get involved again, Libra?
 So you’re folding back into your slovenliness and apathy after you’ve lifted your hand just a tiny bit?
 You—”

 “It is quite a troublesome situation,” Leona continued, ignoring him.
 “And as I’ve said, I’m trying to help you, so I ask that no one interrupts me again.”
 After she allowed a moment of silence to pass, she continued: “My suggestion is this.
 The Kaiser will reclaim his title and request for Ophiuchus’s intervention of the Augen.
-The current story that the Augen has been working with ELPIS to manipulate the populace at wide will remain in place.
+The current story that the Augen has been working with ELPIS to manipulate the populace at large will remain in place.
 This will allow Augen members to step down if they wish to and conceal their involvement, while also pardoning the manipulated.”
 She glanced at Flannery.
 “And it doesn’t push against our agreement.”

 Hm, Leona is not very nice right now, is she… no?